jackwickham/group-project-delta/common/src/main/java/uk/ac/cam/cl/group_project/delta/algorithm/communications/PacketFormat.md

 ######Payload:

 13-16: Transaction id, generated at random (hope no clash)
+17-20: The platoon id for the merging platoon
-17: blank (For ease of coding)
+21: blank (For ease of coding)
-18-20: The length of the merging platoon
+22-24: The length of the merging platoon
-21+: An ordered list of the ids of the members of the merging platoon
+25+: An ordered list of the ids of the members of the merging platoon

 ---
 ##### 3. Accept to merge